USAFA-AI-Center/teaching_fair_llm/README.md

 2. Select **Settings**
 3. Click **Access Tokens** in the left sidebar
 4. Click **New token**
-5. Name it something like "LLM Math Demo"
+5. Name it something like "LLM Demos"
 6. Select **Read** role (sufficient for our needs)
 7. Click **Generate token**
 8. **IMPORTANT:** Copy your token immediately!
 You won't see it again.